Troubleshoot Resource Connectors and Connector Groups

 For example, the CPU Load chart does not have current data, or the graphs that you see when you click a connector ID in the list of connectors in a group are not up to date.

 This situation is likely to be temporary and self-repairing, and can occur even if the connector is still passing traffic to private resources.
-If the problem does not resolve itself, run Connector Diagnostics (CLI).
+If the problem does not resolve itself, we recommend that you get the diagnostic information about the resource connector.
+For more information, see Connector Diagnostics (CLI).

-Connectors may be passing traffic successfully but not communicating otherwise with the Secure Access cloud.
+Resource Connectors may be exchanging traffic successfully but not communicating otherwise with the Secure Access.

 This can cause problems with automatic software updates, monitoring connector health, gathering metrics, and deleting or revoking a connector, including automatically deleting inactive connectors.